 Physician Assistant, Board Certified

-Kyle Exsted, PA-C works in conjunction with Dr. Arthur to coordinate excellent orthopedic patient care.
-His responsibilities include assisting in surgery, hospital rounds, discharge planning, patient education, conducting history and physical exams, ordering and interpreting tests, and writing prescriptions.
+Sarah Docken, PA-C, is a board-certified Physician Assistant working in conjunction with Dr. Arthur to coordinate excellent orthopedic patient care.
+Her responsibilities include assisting in surgery, hospital rounds, discharge planning, patient education, conducting history and physical exams, ordering and interpreting tests, and writing prescriptions.

 Board Certified, National Commission on Certification of Physician Assistants (NCCPA)